sonicavionics/sonicavionics.com/docs/blog/posts/2024/december/chipselection.md

   - dingboard
 ---

-Here is the post outlining the reasons for picking the chips on dingboard.This post will be updated in the future with reasons why or why not to pick these chips.
+Here is the post outlining the reasons for picking the chips.
+This post will be updated in the future with reasons why or why not to pick these chips.
 Requirement for all chips was being available on JLC.

 ### MCU